 Master the fundamentals of personal and enterprise-grade network firewalls in this hands-on workshop about network perimeter security.
 By learning to use the macOS, Windows, BSD, and Linux firewalls (including command-line utilities like

 pfctl), you can protect your devices even on untrustworthy or hostile networks, like public Wi-Fi.
-Intended for all audiences, you’ll gain experience with both beginner-friendly and advanced tools like pfSense as you get an introduction to a wide range of NetSec scenarios.
-We’ll also cover the important security properties of NAT routers, how deep packet inspection (DPI) works, and get you started with industry-standard Network Intrusion Detection/Prevention Systems (NIDS/NIPS) like Snort.
+Intended for all audiences, you’ll gain experience with both beginner-friendly and advanced tools including dedicated firewall distributions (like pfSense and IPFire) as you get an introduction to a wide range of NetSec scenarios.
+We’ll also cover the important security properties of NAT routers, how deep packet inspection (DPI) works, and get you started with industry-standard Network Intrusion Detection/Prevention Systems (NIDS/NIPS) like Snort and Suricata.

 In today’s ubiquitous computing environment, the most frequently used entrance (and exit!) in to (or out of) any system is its network connection.
 That’s why network firewalls have been a central component of every network security architecture since their introduction in the 1980’s.
 A firewall’s primary responsibility is to stop the spread of malware, help prevent cyberattacks and unauthorized data exfiltration, or isolate other problems in one network or network segment from affecting others.
 Thus, firewalls serve to compartmentalize one area of a computer network from another.
 And while they are most commonly thought of as being at network boundaries like your home or office router, just about every computer has a firewall these days, including your personal laptop.